AppWerft/Ti.IVW/documentation/index.md

 const IOL = require('ti.infonline');
 ```

-The infonline variable is a reference to the Module object.
+The infonline variable is a reference to the module object.

 ## Reference